mtong1/CNN-MNIST/README.md

 After our primary research, we made a deliberate choice to prioritize learning over computational efficiency.
 Our project focused on the creation of a custom CNN to identify handwritten digits from the MNIST dataset.
 We chose to include numpy libraries because it includes matrix math and implementation of mathematical procedures.
 Numpy was a good balance between understanding the theory and math while being computationally fast.

 Our initial focus was on forward propagation, where we aimed to understand how input data traverses through the layers of a CNN to produce meaningful predictions.
-As we advanced in our project, we also implemented backward propagation.
+As we progressed further in our project, we gained a comprehensive understanding of the mathematical principles underpinning backward propagation.
+Unfortunately, due to time constraints, we were unable to implement it into our project.
+We used the existing backward propagation from The Independent Code.

+After reseraching neural networks and watching numerous tutorials and explanations, we choose to base our project off of [Neural Network from Scratch](https://github.com/TheIndependentCode/Neural-Network/tree/master) by [TheIndependentCode](https://github.com/TheIndependentCode).
+The video provided a clear and concise explanation of the math and code, which significantly contributed to achieving our learning objectives of comprehending and successfully implementing a part of neural network.

 ## Challenges